jsafrane/openlmi-doc/doc/openlmi-storage/usage-partitioning.rst

 class to get list of all of them, together with their basic properties like partition table size and maximum number of partitions::

+    # Connect to the remote system and prepare some local variables
+    connection = connect("remote.host.org", "root", "opensesame")
+    ns = connection.root.cimv2  # ns as NameSpace

     part_styles = ns.LMI_DiskPartitionConfigurationCapabilities.instances()
     for style in part_styles:
         print style.Caption
         print "Partition table size:", style.PartitionTableSize, "block(s)"

+.. _example-create-partition-table:

 Create partition table
 ^^^^^^^^^^^^^^^^^^^^^^